 The Board members are elected by the AGM for the period until the next AGM has been held.
 The Articles of Association stipulate that the Board of Directors should consist of six to eight members elected by the shareholders' meeting.
 During the year, the Board comprised eight duly elected members, no deputies and three employee representatives, each with two personal deputies.

 The employee representatives are appointed by the SAS Group's employee groups in Denmark, Norway and Sweden in line with governing legislation and special agreements.
 Deputies attend Board meetings only in the absence of an ordinary member.
 Except for employee representatives, no Board member is employed by SAS AB or any other company in the SAS Group.
 The elected Board members are appointed for the period until the end of the next AGM.
-No regulation exists that limits the period of time a Board member can serve as a member of the Board.
-The experience of the Board members and their independence in relation the owners of the company are disclosed on pages 8-9.
+No regulation exists that limits the period of time a Board member can serve in that capacity.
+The experience of the Board members and their independence in relation the owners of the company are disclosed on pages 58-59 of the SAS Annual Report 2016/2017.

 The average age of members is 59 and three of the eight members elected by the shareholders' meeting are women.
 All members elected by the shareholders' meeting are regarded by the Nomination Committee as being independent of the company and company management.
-Moreover, all Board members are deemed independent.
+Moreover, all Board members are deemed to be independent in relation to major shareholders at October 31, 2017.

-dent in relation to major shareholders at October 31.
-In conjunction with the 2016 AGM, owing to his previous employment, Dag Mejdell was not regarded as independent in relation to the Norwegian government.
-The other Board members are deemed to be independent of the company's major shareholders.
 SAS AB meets the requirements of the Code regarding Board independence vis-à-vis the company, company management and the company's major shareholders.
-Furthermore, the Nomination Committee believes that the Code's requirements for diversity, breadth and an even gender balance improved in 2016 in accordance with the Committee's ambition of achieving an equal gender balance on the Board of Directors.
+The Nomination Committee applies Rule 4.1 of the Code as its Diversity Policy and believes that the Code's requirements for diversity, breadth and an even gender balance improved in accordance with the Committee's ambition of achieving an equal gender balance on the Board of Directors.

-To streamline and enhance the work of the Board, there are two committees:
+To streamline and enhance the work of the Board, there are two committees